mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/05-operating-systems.markdown

 Otherwise you'd need to control the CPU, memory, network, graphics card, and many other components with your own low-level implementation.

-Without using an existing operating system like Linux, Mac OS X, or Windows, you'd be forced to write a new operating system as part of your web application.
+Without using an existing operating system like Linux, Mac OS X or Windows, you'd be forced to write a new operating system as part of your web application.
 It would be impossible to write features for your Python web application because you'd be too busy hunting down a memory leak in